ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 (the default flight mode channel can be adjusted by the :ref:`FLTMODE_CH<FLTMODE_CH>` param, it defaults to channel 8).
 See setup instructions `for various transmitters <common-rc-transmitter-flight-mode-configuration.html>`__.
 Now that the TX can select 6 modes (usually using combining two three-position-switches), set your flight modes for each switch position.
-It is strongly recommended to initally use two positions for MANUAL mode, allowing you to "bailout" to MANUAL no matter what position the second switch is in.
+It is strongly recommended to initially use two positions for MANUAL mode, allowing you to "bailout" to MANUAL no matter what position the second switch is in.
 It's a lot easier to remember to just slam one switch down( or up) without worrying about the state of the other mode switch.
 Then set the TX switches to produce the following modes: